openebs/website/docs/versioned_docs/version-4.0.x/user-guides/upgrades.md

 ## Local Storage

 This section describes the Local Storage upgrade from OpenEBS chart 3.x to OpenEBS 4.0.0.
-The upgrade process for Local PV Hostpath, Local PV LVM and Local PV ZFS are largely identical, with a few changes in helm values depending on the Local PV Storage variant we are upgrading from.
+The upgrade process for Local PV Hostpath, Local PV LVM, and Local PV ZFS are largely identical, with a few changes in helm values depending on the Local PV Storage variant we are upgrading from.

 1. Execute the 4.0.0 upgrade command.